open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 containerized environments, you might want to expose this port on a public interface.

-Set the address in the config `service.telemetry.metrics`:
+Set the address in the config `service::telemetry::metrics`:

 ```yaml
 service: